pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 If you have separate entrances for separate products, such as fast lane access or VIP tickets, then you will need one check-in list for every entrance.

 Check-in lists operate independently from one another.
-A ticket is valid once on every check-in list that includes it.
+By default, a ticket is valid once on every check-in list that includes it.
 If you are hosting subevents with more exclusive attendance, then each of those subevents will need its own check-in list.

 We recommend using the [pretixSCAN](https://pretix.eu/about/en/scan) app running on dedicated devices for your check-in.